Satoshi-Engineering/tipcards/scripts/bump-version/README.md

-# Bump version script
+# Bump Version Script

-Small helper script to automate bump version
+This is a small helper script to automate version bumps.

+It generates a changelog entry, creates a new Git commit, and tags the commit.
+Note: the commit is not pushed automatically.